Akshath-Mahajan/Huffman-Compression/README.md

 This program can compress text files on your device to enable easier storage and transmission of the file

 # How to use it
-The process has a driver program inbuilt, and executing the core.py module should start it There are two operations to choose from:
+The process has a driver program inbuilt, and executing the core.py module should start it.

+There are two operations to choose from:

 				a) Compression [To compress a given file]